 Will I be better or worse off?

-This only applies if you’re getting:
+This only applies if you are getting:

-- Income-based Jobseeker’s Allowance
+- Income-based Jobseeker’s Allowance.

-- Income-related Employment and Support Allowance
+- Income-related Employment and Support Allowance.

-- Income Support
+- Income Support.

-- Housing Benefit
+- Housing Benefit.

 You will not need to pay back the extra payments and they will not affect the Universal Credit you might get.